Wisdom 7:7-11; Hebrews 4:12-13; Mark 10:17-30

 What will save us comes from our hearts and souls, not from our brains and hands.
-Knowledge has not and will not save us.
+Knowledge has not.
+Knowledge alone will not save us.
 Wisdom offers us more.
 Wisdom bids us place our lives, our fortunes, our treasures, and our talents into the care of God.
 Wisdom transcends facts, information and data, taking us into realms found beyond simple cognitive comprehension.

 Living as a disciple of Christ means that you necessarily give a public, moral witness that emerges from deep within the Church and from Christ’s presence working in and through His Mystical Body.
 Ultimately it means living so as to point to the value of what it means to be a human person.
 It means placing who and what you are in contradistinction to what this world wants you to be.
 For the meaning of being human is revealed in the meaning and purpose of Christ’s life.

 What is being asked of you is that you make your own risk-capital investment and place all that you are, and all that you have, and all that you will be into the hands of Jesus Christ to be disposed as he disposes.
 It is to follow in the footsteps of St. Francis of Assisi who abandoned his privileged status, along with the wealth of his family, stood naked in front of his father, his family, his local bishop and his townspeople and then defiantly declared: “Naked I was born into this world, and naked will I leave it.”